It probably comes as no surprise that there is truth to the saying "you are what you eat."

 Beta-carotene is a carotenoid that functions as provitamin A and is shown to help protect the skin from UV radiation and sun damage.
 Beta-carotene can be found in many plant-based foods such as carrots, sweet potatoes, broccoli, and dark leafy greens like kale, spinach, and chard.8

 Lycopene does not convert to vitamin A in the body, but it is still an important carotenoid to include in our diets.
-Lycopene is a very potent antioxidant with astringent and anti-inflammatory properties, which is great for reducing the appearance of pores, reducing redness, and creating a bright, even skin tone.
+Lycopene is a very potent antioxidant with astringent and anti-inflammatory properties, which is great for reducing the appearance of pores, reducing redness, as well as creating a bright and even skin tone.
 Tomatoes have the highest concentration of lycopene available in any food source, so they truly are a boon for our skin.
 Other sources of lycopene include watermelon, pink grapefruit, and papaya.

 Carotenoids are fat-soluble compounds, which means that they need fat to fully absorb in the body.
 It's best to combine your carotenoid intake with some healthy plant-based fats such as avocado, olive oil, nuts, and seeds, supporting a healthy and nutritious vegan collagen-building lifestyle without using ingredients related to animals.